PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 check out this `Unix tutorial`_ and these `frequently used Unix commands`_.

-The following tabs describe how to use a terminal on different operating systems.
+These tabs describe how to use a terminal on different operating systems.

 .. tabs::